 With the forecast looking distinctly average for the next couple of days, we made the call to backtrack to Port Lincoln to wait it out and replenish our supplies.
 Laura took the chance to get a filling and we spent tonight at a local pub showing the Tassie boys just how good we are at pool (read: not good at all).

 No Jonoisms to report this week, although he did get very excited about a “shooting star” which he watched for 30 seconds, and then a minute, and then longer before conceding that, yes, it may have been a satellite.

-Laura’s wallet almost came to a nasty end after it fell out of her pocket and into a deep hole which she had filled with something we won’t talk too much about.
-Barely able to bring herself to view the carnage, she clamped her nostrils firmly closed and peeked in with just one eye – and could scarcely believe the wallet had somehow lodged in the corner of the hole, just one centimetre above the steaming contents.
+Laura’s wallet-slash-phone almost came to a nasty end after it fell out of her pocket and into a deep hole which she had filled with something we won’t talk too much about.
+Barely able to bring herself to view the carnage, she clamped her nostrils firmly closed and peeked in with just one eye – and could scarcely believe the wallet/phone had somehow lodged in the corner of the hole, just one centimetre above the steaming contents.
 Pockets are now always zipped closed.